-9. Monitoring and evaluating provision
+10. Monitoring and Evaluating Provision

-The SENCo monitors the movement of children within the SEN system in the academy and provides staff and governors with termly summary reports of the impact of current provision and policy.
-The SENCo is involved in supporting teachers and in drawing up Personal Learning Plans for children, detailing specific targets and provision.
+The Inclusion Leader/SENDCo monitors the movement of children within the SEND system in the academy and provides staff and governors with termly summary reports of the impact of current provision and policy.
+The SENDCo is involved in supporting teachers and in drawing up Individual Provision Plans for children, detailing specific targets and provision.

-The senior leadership team holds half termly pupil progress meetings with class teachers, which focus individual children and whole class matters relating to progress.
-In addition the SENCO and the named governor with responsibility for special needs also hold regular meetings.
+The senior leadership team holds termly pupil progress meetings with class teachers, which focus on individual children and whole class matters relating to progress.
+In addition, the Inclusion Leader/SENDCO and the named governor with responsibility for special needs also hold regular meetings.
+The Inclusion Leader and/or SENDCo also meet with teachers at the beginning of the year to discuss the needs of the children in the year group so both teachers have an understanding of how children in both classes are best supported.

-10. Training and resources
+11. Training and Resources

-Training needs are met through a number of different means.
+Training needs are met in a number of ways.
 These include:

-- Internal continuing professional development (CPD) sessions provided to staff to ensure appropriate information is disseminated. - o The SENCo attends CPD sessions through external providers. - We run an in house CPD programme for our TAs, ensuring relevant training and information is provided. - o Staff have access to online training resources for their own personal CPD. - Opportunities are taken for relevant CPD to be provided by outside agencies.
+- Internal continuing professional development (CPD) sessions provided to staff to ensure appropriate information is disseminated. - The Inclusion Leader and SENDCo attend CPD sessions through external providers. - We run an in house CPD programme for our TAs, ensuring relevant training and information is provided.
+This occurs weekly. - Staff have access to online training resources for their own personal CPD. - Opportunities are taken for relevant CPD to be provided by outside agencies.

-We have a number of resources that staff can draw upon to assist in delivering support to children with SEN. Resources are continually reviewed and updated to reflect the current needs of the children within our setting.
+We have a variety of resources that staff can draw upon to assist in delivering support to children with SEND.
+Resources are continually reviewed and updated to reflect the current needs of the children within our setting.